 Follow Us On:

-The 1945-46 elections were, by far, the most critical at all levels in the annals of the history of Indian sub-continent.
-The first Simla Conference had broken down on 14th July 1945 on the controversial issue of the representative culture of the All India Muslim League (AIML).
+The 1945-46 elections were, by far, the most critical at all levels in the annals of the history of the Indian sub-continent.
+The first Simla Conference had broken down on July 14, 1945, on the controversial issue of the representative culture of the All India Muslim League (AIML).
 Also, once World War II was over the new government in Britain took control.
 The new government gave some new instructions to the Viceroy of India.
-So, on 21st August 1945 the Viceroy Lord Wavell announced that elections to the central and provincial legislatures would be held in the coming winter.
-As for the first phase it was decided that election to the central legislative assembly would be held to be followed by the election to the provincial assemblies.
+So, on August 21, 1945, the Viceroy Lord Wavell announced that elections to the central and provincial legislatures would be held in the coming winter.
+As for the first phase, it was decided that election to the central legislative assembly would be held to be followed by the election to the provincial assemblies.

 The Muslim League announced that it would fight the elections on the two clear-cut issues –

 Elections for the Central Legislature were held in December 1945.
-Though the franchise was limited, the turnover was extra ordinary.
-Leagues performance was even more impressive as it managed to win all the 30 seats reserved for the Muslims.
+Though the franchise was limited, the turnover was extraordinary.
+League’s performance was even more impressive as it managed to win all the 30 seats reserved for the Muslims.
 The results of the provincial election held in early 1946 were not different.
 Congress won most of the non-Muslim seats while Muslim League captured approximately 95 percent of the Muslim seats.
-On the other hand League celebrated January 11, 1946 as the Day of victory and declared that the election results were enough to prove that Muslim League under the leadership of Quaid-i-Azam was the sole representative of the Muslims of the region.
+On the other hand, the League celebrated January 11, 1946, as the Day of victory and declared that the election results were enough to prove that the Muslim League under the leadership of Quaid-i-Azam was the sole representative of the Muslims of the region.